Kanban-Zai/kanban-zai-version-1.0/the-team/definition-of-done.md

 All cards are standard cards unless a badge has been deliberatley included on the card.
 The default standard behaviour is to do only what is neccasary.
 The simplest thing to achieve the goal usually to make test pass but as not all projects are TDD consider that developer scope is limited.
+It this case the simplest this quite synonomous with "The least work right now", regardless of the technical debt this would undoubtedly create.

 ## Investigation Required